Posts in English Writing Practice

 Notes

-Should GM(Genetic Modified) food production be controled by Government?
+Should GM(Genetic Modified) food production be controlled by Government?

 Trade war over genetically modified food